Virginia Truck Accident Lawyer

 - Driver fatigue or sleepiness

 According to federal statistics, there are more than 100,000 victims injured in commercial truck accidents every year.
 Even more alarming is how the rate of fatal truck accidents continues to climb each year.
-This despite all the regulations in place and the steps taken by both federal and state agencies to reduce those numbers.
+This is despite all the regulations in place and the steps taken by both federal and state agencies to reduce those numbers.
 This leaves many people to ask: why are there so many large truck crashes?

 At MartinWren, P.C., our truck accident lawyer has extensive experience in representing truck crash victims and their families and works diligently to get the financial compensation they deserve for their injuries and losses.
 As experienced lawyers, we understand the pain that our clients feel as they recover from their injuries or adjust to life with a disability.
 No victim should ever go through the experience of feeling helpless after such a terrible ordeal.
 That’s why our legal team is dedicated to ensuring that every client receives the quality legal assistance they deserve.
 At our firm, we see all kinds of reasons why truck accidents occur, however, there are certain factors that happen much more frequently than others.